 This ties into the above point, but ideally you want a casual shirt or two that can serve a variety of purposes, from dressed down cafe meetings to lazy afternoons by the coast.

-That’s not to say you shouldn’t have the off standout casual shirt, but it’s much more economical to have at least one or two multi-purpose shirts too.
+That’s not to say you shouldn’t have the odd standout casual shirt, but it’s much more economical to have at least one or two multi-purpose shirts too.

 Fabric & weight for casual shirts

-It’s common to overlook fabric & weight selection when discussing casual shirts for men, but these factors make all the difference when it comes to comfort.
-Cotton is always a top option, since it’s so breathable and comfortable, and can help keep you both warm and cool.
-Then of course there are the likes of jute, flannel linen, and denim—all great options for the right occasion but these are often less dress-code versatile.
+It’s common to overlook fabric & weight selection when discussing casual shirts for men.
+Although these factors make all the difference when it comes to comfort.
+Cotton is always a top option, since it’s so breathable and comfortable.
+It also can help keep you both warm and cool.
+Then of course there are the likes of jute, flannel linen, and denim.
+These are great options for the right occasion, but these are often less dress-code versatile.

 Always feel comfortable

 It doesn’t matter how good something looks on you.
 If it’s not comfortable, it’s not right.
-We often observe that the most stylish people are those who look the most comfortable in their own skin, and in their own outfit.
-There are a range of factors influencing the comfort of casual shirts for men, from weight and fabric, to fit, to colour and pattern.
+We often observe that the most stylish people are those who look the most comfortable in their own outfit.
+There are a range of factors influencing the comfort of casual shirts for men.
+Including weight and fabric, to fit, to colour and pattern.
 If you try something on and it makes you feel comfortable and confident, that’s the one for you.

 Know your ideal fit

-Conversely, regular fit shirts hang a little more loosely while still complimenting your figure, and can be a good option for men who carry a little more muscle or bulk.
+Conversely, regular fit shirts are looser, and can be a good option for men who carry a little more muscle or bulk.

-Do take note though, that while relaxed and skinny fit shirts can both look great for leisurewear, they’re not a great choice for business casual dress codes.
-So for the office, casual shirts for men are most suitable in slim or regular fit.
+While relaxed and skinny fit shirts can both look great for leisurewear, they’re not a great choice for business casual.
+So, for the office, casual shirts for men are most suitable in slim or regular fit.

 Keep a few different casual shirts on rotation

-Just as with any garment, we’d always recommend keeping a few different options which you can rotate to fit any occasion.
+We’d always recommend keeping a few different options which you can rotate to fit any occasion.
 With that in mind, you don’t have to fret too much about which colour of casual shirt you ought to buy.
 While solid, reliable colours—whites, blues, greys and navies—are great for business casual environments, feel free to liven it up a bit in a more relaxed environment.
-Think of a nice pastel for a summer’s day, a versatile stripe for any season, or a solid red or olive green to stand out a little.
-The great thing about casual shirts for men is the huge range of freedom you have when choosing one for you.
+Think of a nice pastel for a summer’s day or a versatile stripe for any season.
+Even a solid red or olive green to stand out a little.
+The great thing about casual shirts for men is the huge range of freedom you have.

 A final word on buying casual shirts for men

 You can simplify the whole process to avoid the extensive choice being overwhelming.
-Think of your perfect fit, think about what makes you feel both comfortable and confident, and think about where you’ll wear it.
+Think of your perfect fit.
+Then think about what makes you feel both comfortable and confident and think about where you’ll wear it.
 By considering these couple of points when buying your next casual shirts, you won’t go wrong.